 COMBINING STRUCTURES WITH NESTED STRUCTURES IN C#

-Nested structures: allow you to create complex data hierarchies by placing structures within other structures.
+Nested structures allow you to create complex data hierarchies by placing structures within other structures.

 Example: Representing a Customer with an Address: